TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/Index.rst

 **Note about other documentation:**

-Please note that some of the rendered documentation is maintained elsewhere (e.g. Core Changelog).
+Please note that some of the rendered documentation is maintained elsewhere (e.g. Core Changelog, 3rdparty extension).
 This chapter focuses on making changes to the major manuals, maintained on `Github: TYPO3 Documentation <https://github.com/TYPO3-Documentation>`__, such
 as: